-On certain specific research projects, the research costs incurred are partially reimbursed by IWT (Institute for the Promotion of Innovation in Science and Technology in Flanders - Instituut voor de Aanmoediging van Innovatie door Wetenschap en Technologie in Vlaanderen - 'IWT').
+On certain specific research projects, the research costs incurred are partially reimbursed by IWT (Agency for Innovation by Science and Technology in Flanders -Agentschap voor Innovatie door Wetenschap en Technologie in Vlaanderen - 'IWT').
 These grants are recognized as government grant income over the term of the grant project when there is a reasonable assurance the Group will comply with the conditions attached to them and the grants will be received.
 Grants that compensate the company for expenses incurred are recognized as other income in the income statement on a systematic basis in the same period in which the expenses are incurred.